ZHUQINGPENG/MIPI2022-RGB-ToF-depth-completion/README.md

-# Baseline code for RGBD fusion
+# MIPI2022 RGB+ToF depth completion track

 ## Training
 To run the training of the baseline: